 conditions and character of a neighborhood.

-The neighbors in the Bolsa Knolls neighborhood in Salinas are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Bolsa Knolls neighborhood in Salinas are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 82.6% of the neighborhoods in America.